Nestle expects to hike prices further as inflation grows

 Nestle saw sustained customer demand despite the jump in prices, Mr Schneider added.

-The group reported a 7.6% increase in organic sales over the three months to March, driven by a 5.2% increase in pricing and 2.4% rise in volumes.
+The group reported a 7.6 per cent increase in organic sales over the three months to March, driven by a 5.2 per cent increase in pricing and a 2.4 per cent rise in volumes.

-It revealed that prices jumped most sharply in North America, which saw an 8.5% increase, while European shoppers witnessed an average 4.1% rise.
+It revealed that prices jumped most sharply in North America, which saw an 8.5 per cent increase, while European shoppers witnessed an average 4.1 per cent rise.

-Meanwhile, the Purina owner revealed that its pet-care products saw the biggest price jumps, increasing by an average of 7.7% in the first quarter.
+Meanwhile, the Purina owner revealed that its pet-care products saw the biggest price jumps, increasing by an average of 7.7 per cent in the first quarter.

 The company said it expects overall sales to grow by around 2022 this year despite the potential for further inflationary headwinds amid the war in Ukraine.